Democratic Coalition (Hungary): Independent performance and united opposition

-The party ran alone in the 2018 parliamentary election, scoring 5.38% and electing 9 MPs in the National Assembly.
+The party ran alone in the 2018 parliamentary election, receiving 5.38% of votes and electing 9 candidates to the National Assembly.

-In the 2019 European election, DK did very well, scoring 16.08%, overtaking the Hungarian Socialist Party and Jobbik and becoming the leading opposition party.
-In 2019 local election, the party had its best performance in Tatabánya and in Budapest, where 3 district mayorships were won.
+In the 2019 European election, DK did very well, scoring 16.08%, overtaking the MSZP and Jobbik and becoming the leading opposition party.
+In 2019 local elections, the party had its best performance in Tatabánya and in Budapest, where 3 district mayorships were won.

 In 2020, two more mayorships in Budapest were added to DK after two mayors, elected as MSZP candidates, joined Democratic Coalition.
 After this DK became the second largest party in General Assembly of Budapest (after Fidesz–KDNP alliance) and the largest party in opposition's coalition, which is ruling in the Budapest.

-In 2020, Hungarian Liberal Party member Anett Bősz joined DK's political group in the National Assembly.

-In late 2020, the party joined joint opposition list along with the Momentum Movement, MSZP, Jobbik, the Dialogue, LMP and Hungarian Liberal Party.
+In late 2020, the party formed the United for Hungary electoral coalition along with the Momentum Movement, MSZP, Jobbik, Dialogue, LMP – Hungary's Green Party, and the Liberals.

-In 2021, the party took part in Hungarian opposition primary.
-In these elections DK joined forces with the Hungarian Liberal Party.
-This joint ticket came first by number of constituencies (32) and votes and its candidate to the Prime Minister Klára Dobrev won the first round but lost the run-off.
+In 2021, the party took part in the coalition's primary.
+In this, it joined forces with the Liberals, running 2019 European Parliament election lead candidate Klára Dobrev as candidate for prime minister.
+The DK–Liberal ticket won a plurality in the first round of the election for the coalition's candidate for prime minister, with Dobrev placing first with 34.84% of votes and the parties' candidates being selected to run for 32 of the 106 single-member districts.
+Dobrev then proceeded to a runoff against independent candidate Péter Márki-Zay, who was endorsed by withdrawn second-place Dialogue–MSZP–LMP candidate Gergely Karácsony, Momentum, and the MSZP.
+Márki-Zay won the runoff with 56.71% of votes to Dobrev's 43.29%.

 In October 2022, the party became an associate member of the Party of European Socialists.

-Ideology and international relations

-Party leader and former Prime Minister of Hungary Ferenc Gyurcsány is a supporter of Third Way politics.
-The party platform also adopted elements of social liberalism and strongly pro-European themes.
-During the 2019 European Parliament election campaign, the leader of the Democratic Coalition's EP list, Klára Dobrev, announced to the press, that during her party's mandates, they would pursue to build the United States of Europe, thus making her party a European federalist as well.
-During the campaign, DK included several centre-left proposals in its Platform, including action against child poverty, an EU-wide minimum pension, an EU minimum wage, a new EU tax on multinational corporations and EU funds for affordable housing, thus moving to a more social democratic program.